Gentle and slow cycling experience around Italian Lake District

 Look at the scheduled rides below (distances, elevations).

-Generally we run a weeklong tour that starts and ends on Saturday in Varese and it's based on two hotels.
+The Gentle Cycling Tour starts and ends on Saturday in Varese and it's based on two hotels.
 You will be staying a few days in Varese and a few days in Colmegna on Lake Maggiore.
 7 nights and 6 days of cycling.

 On day 3 you will move from Varese to Colmegna by bike and on day 7 you will move from Colmegna to Varese by bike.

 Varese is 25 km in a crow flies from Milan Malpensa Airport and can be reached in a 43-minute train ride every hour (no change).
+How to Get Here

 Northern Italy's natural lakes are famous and admired all over the world, nestled between the Alps to the North and the flat lands of the Po Valley to the South, with breathtaking panoramas, ancient villages, and villas on each lake.